shakebugs/shake-docs/docs/ios/invoke.md

 App Store rejects apps that get in the way of the default screenshot behavior.
 For that reason, don't use this invocation method in your production releases.

 :::

+### Right Edge Pan
+Invoke Shake with a one-finger swiping gesture from the right edge of the screen.

 ## Invoke through code
 You can invoke SDK through code by calling the `Shake.show()` method anywhere after `Shake.start()`, optionally adding bug description or attaching files.
 Here’s an example: